-For technical assistance with submitting an application, contact the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, or via e-mail at support@grants.gov.
+For technical assistance with submitting an application, contact the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, or via e-mail to support@grants.gov.
 The Grants.gov Support Hotline hours of operation are 24 hours a day, 7 days a week, except federal holidays.

-Applicants that experience unforeseen Grants.gov technical issues beyond their control that prevent them from submitting their application by the deadline must e-mail the BJS contact identified below within 24 hours after the application deadline and request approval to submit their application.
+Applicants that experience unforeseen Grants.gov technical issues beyond their control that prevent them from submitting their application by the deadline must email the BJS contact identified below within 24 hours after the application deadline and request approval to submit their application.
+Additional information on reporting technical issues is found under "Experiencing Unforeseen Grants.gov Technical Issues" in the How To Apply section.

-For assistance with any other requirements of this solicitation, contact Devon B. Adams, Chief, Criminal Justice Data Improvement Program, by telephone at 202-307-0765, or by e-mail at askbjs@usdoj.gov.
-Include "2014NARIP" in the subject line.
+For assistance with any other requirements of this solicitation, contact Devon B. Adams, Chief, Criminal Justice Data Improvement Program, by telephone at 202-307-0765, or by email at askbjs@usdoj.gov.
+Include "2015 NARIP" in the subject line.

-Grants.gov number assigned to this announcement: BJS-2014-3834
+Grants.gov number assigned to this announcement: BJS-2015-4103

-Release date: March 20, 2014
+Release date: February 23, 2015